-In addition to all this eating you should take care of the rest you are taking.
-You should be getting at least 8 or 9 hours every night.
+In addition to all this eating you should pay attention to the rest you are taking.
+You should be getting at least 8 or 9 hours of sleep every night.
 Couple this with a half hour or so nap sometime during the day as well.

-For the next 8 weeks, here is the routine you will be following:
+For the next 8 weeks, here is the 3 day split routine you will be following:

-Day 1 Chest/ Back (only work sets are listed, do as much warm up sets as you need, but don’t waste your strength on the warmups)
+Day 1 Chest/ Back (only work sets are listed, do as much warm up sets as you need, but don’t waste too much strength on the warmups)